"What will an FDA clearance cost?" We estimate $1.65M (keep reading for a breakdown).

 a2z Radiology AI's seed round.
 December 2025: a Boston startup closed a $4.5 million seed fresh off its first FDA clearance.
 The regulatory win was the catalyst that closed the round.

-Leaders: stop asking your VP of Regulatory what a submission costs.
-Start asking yourself what it will earn.
+Leaders: stop asking your VP of Regulatory how much a submission costs.
+Start asking yourself how much it will earn.
+Here is the proof:

-For privately held companies we deliberately do not report a single cohort ratio.
-Submission costs and round sizes are not symmetric across stages, and constructing a multiple of one over the other obscures the underlying signal.
-Instead, the absolute round sizes are the signal: across eight directly traceable post-clearance financings (Tempus pre-IPO C, HeartFlow Series E, Aidoc Series E, Cleerly Series C extension, Viz.ai Series D, Rad AI Series C, Caption Series B, Vista AI Series B), companies raised $1.12 billion of fresh capital within 12 months of an FDA clearance.
-The median round was $103 million.
-The smallest was $30 million on a single 510(k).
-In private markets, the submission cost is a rounding error against the round it gates.
+- In private markets the relationship is even tighter: across eight directly traceable post-clearance financings (Tempus pre-IPO C, HeartFlow Series E, Aidoc Series E, Cleerly Series C extension, Viz.ai Series D, Rad AI Series C, Caption Series B, Vista AI Series B), companies raised $1.12 billion of fresh capital within 12 months of an FDA clearance, with a $103 million median round — gating financings that dwarf the submission cost by two to three orders of magnitude.